 Manual queue work

 Oracle Fusion only.
 No prioritization.
 Exceptions found by encountering them.
+No way to track follow-ups, watch items, or send AP a structured handoff.

 Bank file arrives.
 No automatic processing.